Chart Color Schemes

 Infrastructure

-Dayton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Dayton has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area: St Leonards Private Estate - Dayton Release, Dayton Central by LWP Property Group, Dayton District Centre (Future Town Centre & Train Station Precinct), and Brabham Senior High School.
-The following details those most relevant.
+In total four projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include St Leonards Private Estate - Dayton Release, Dayton Central by LWP Property Group, Dayton District Centre (Future Town Centre & Train Station Precinct), and Brabham Senior High School.
+The following details those likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.